LTelnekes/STS_MA_Thesis/README.md

 - `.pdf` Portable document format; includes the Data Management Plan for this project
 - `.csv` Comma-separated values; includes (meta)data of Trump's tweets of interest to my research.
 The csv files are stored in the folder 'datasets`
 - `.txt` text-files; includes the cleaned tweets of interest to my research.
 The txt-files are stores in the folders `trump_tweets_txts` and `trump_tweets_keywords_txts`
 - `.ipynb` Jupyter Notebooks used for merging, cleaning, and saving the data for further analysis.
 Also used for keyword and context-extraction.

+### Text Selection Criteria
+As this thesis is concerned with Trump's rhetoric after the 2020 election until the Capitol Riots, the first criteria was making sure our data would display this timeframe.
+First, I downloaded all his tweets and merged the existing datasets together to make sure no tweets were missed by one of them.
+Then, I could select the timespan of interested namely November 3rd, 2020 until January 6th, 2021.
+Furthermore, this research is interested in Trump's twitter account @realDonaldTrump The decision to focus on his personal Twitter account instead of the official US President account (@POTUS) stems from how he uses both accounts.
+More information on this can be found in my thesis.

 ### Data Collection Process
 in progress of writing